maxim-zhao/bocks-birthday-2004/readme.md

 - Remember, Good ratings are OK but they're not Good for your combo length.

-## Alternative titles

-### Shenmue 3:
-  While I was working on it back in November 2004, Bock was trying to find out about it; he jokingly guessed that it might be Shenmue 3, so of course I had to make sure it was, even if in name only.

-### SMSPower 8:
-  Since it became a dual-purpose demo for SMS Power's 8th birthday, I "borrowed" the title of Heliophobe's demo for the 7th birthday, continuing a fine tradition of incestuous content-copying within the SMS demo scene.

-### Copyright Violation Episode III:
-  Heliophobe wrote Copyright Violation in 2002 for the SMS Power Rush Coding Competition #1 (not that anyone's recovered enough for #2 yet).
-Bock's Birthday 2003 was so full of other people's intellectual property that it was sub-titled Copyright Violation Episode II.
-So I may as well make this one Episode III: The Rise of the Arrows, for which I am eternally grateful to George Lucas for unknowingly choosing a subtitle for his crappy space-western movie in which a single word change makes it exactly describe this demo.

-### Bock Bock Revolution:
-  Well, it is a Dance Dance Revolution clone after all.
-Full credit goes to Chris Covell for breaking open the vault of DPaint to convert my 24-bit original logo into a pixellated masterpiece (which, incidentally, looks even better on a real TV).

-## Things you may have missed

-### "xiao presents"

-Nothing I ever do is without her support, criticism and interruptions :) She may not like having her name drawn 150 pixels high throughout but I think it looks cool.

-### "Press the button!"

-Maybe someone is still sitting there looking at the "xiao presents" screen, waiting for something to happen.
-How silly that would be!

-### "This is not a real scroller"

-Honesty is the best policy.

 ## The Making of Bock's Birthday 2004